 Retrospective Review – Determination of medical necessity and/or appropriate billing practice for services already rendered.

+Single Preferred Drug List (PDL) – Drugs that do NOT require prior authorization.
+These drugs may require clinical authorization.

 Telecommunication Switch Vendor – A telecommunications services vendor who transfers via telephone lines, the prescription transaction from the pharmacy to the Medicaid fiscal intermediary.

 Third Party Liability – Under Medicaid, third-party liability exists if there is any entity (i.e., other government programs or insurance) which is, or may be, liable to pay all or part of the medical cost or injury, disease, or disability of an applicant or recipient of Medicaid.